 The Three-Way Partnership will enable Field Crews to Collect Centimeter-Accurate 3D Data in GNSS-Impaired Environments

-MONTREAL, CANADA — Eos Positioning Systems, Inc.® (Eos) — the world’s leading manufacturer of affordable high-accuracy GNSS receivers for any device or app — announced today its release of the world’s first laser offset solution within the Esri® Collector for ArcGIS® workflow.
+MONTREAL, CANADA — Eos Positioning Systems, Inc.® (Eos) — the world’s leading manufacturer of affordable high-accuracy GNSS receivers for any device or app — announced today its release of the world’s first laser offset solution within the Esri® ArcGIS Collector® workflow.

 When combined with Laser Technology, Inc.’s (LTI) laser rangefinders, the solution will allow field crews to capture centimeter-accurate 3D locations of hard-to-reach assets and in GNSS-impaired environments.

 “By combining the high-accuracy of the Eos Arrow Series® GNSS receivers and the laser capabilities of LTI, we can empower field crews to capture highly accurate XYZ coordinates from a safe distance,” LTI Sr. Product Manager Derrick Reish said.
 “This eliminates the need for physically occupying every point.
 It also provides more accurate location data, with a more affordable mobile asset-management workflows.”